The possibilities are endless with Social Media, even with just a tweet. Here’s proof.

 Of course, I chose Private Jets, (who 50k help?) and my journey to becoming a Communications Professional began.
 Three months later, I was in a room with a Presidential Candidate, telling him how we were going to amplify his strengths and downplay his weaknesses (who doesn’t have those, anyways?).
 Four(4) months later, I was being singled out of a crowd and given VIP treatment by this same man, because despite the fact that he met lots of people every day, and we had met only once, I must have created such an impression that he remembered my name.
 I have consulted for Bank CEOs, Governors, Industry Leaders, Small and Medium businesses, Mama and Papa stores, etc., and it all started with one tweet.
 The tweet that gave me the opportunity to do all I have done.

 You see, the Twitter Application is a lot of things to a lot of people.
-But while all some people go there to do is laugh (which is perfectly okay), insult other people (which is not so okay), and more, the platform is connecting people to their employers, helpers, spouses, etc. The platform is helping to effect behavioural change in the society, raising the consciousness of people to certain socio-political issues, pushing the government to action, and so on and so forth.
+But while all some people go there to do is laugh (which is perfectly okay), insult other people (which is not so okay), and more, the platform is connecting people to their employers, helpers, spouses, etc. The platform is helping to effect behavioural change in the society, raising the consciousness of people to certain socio-political issues, pushing the government to action.
 It is via the power of a tweet that we exposed the Military men who beat up a physically challenged man for wearing Camouflage.
-The Army compensated him, and demoted the soldiers who assaulted him.
+The Army compensated him and demoted the soldiers who assaulted him.
 It is also by that incidence that it became clear that wearing Camouflage is only punishable if there is proof that the wearer is impersonating personnel(Don’t try it though; I’m not even here).

 It is by the power of one tweet that we were able to raise funds to buy Jamila a wheelchair.
 It is by the power of a tweet that we collectively rewarded a girl who made all A’s in her WASSCE.
 It was the power of one tweet that birthed the Sanitary Aid Movement that has seen the distribution of over 6000 pads to 4000 girls in 9 states across Nigeria.
 One tweet started #BringBackOurGirls, #EndSARS, #MeToo, and on a very recent and positive note – #WeAreNigerianCreatives.